stelligent/stelligent_commons/README.md

 * would be good to add support for an OpenVPN server
 * setup HA NAT
 * setup HA OpenVPN
 * the implementation for VpcCfnGenerator is "brute force" at this point.
-Perhaps interesting to decompose into a better dsl that better encapsulates some of the horrific hash building
+Perhaps interesting to decompose into a better dsl that encapsulates some of the horrific hash building

 ## Testing the created VPC